ebswortholiver/nextjs_svg-badge-generator/README.md

 ### Background Color
 `backgroundColor`

 This is to be written in a hex code format.
-Write it without the hashtag as the app currently adds that itself. e.g:
+Write it without the hashtag as the app currently adds that itself.
+If you decide to not supply a color, it will use the color that matches the given icon.
+Here is the way you should structure the value:

 `3178c6`